RootBugs/kwen-webview/docs/ARCHITECTURE.md

 Errors are caught at the boundary level and logged appropriately.

-User-facing errors are sanitized and presented gracefully.
+User-facing errors are sanitized and presented gracefully.  <!-- review: validation -->

 ## Performance Considerations